NixOS/nix-pills/pills/09-automatic-runtime-dependencies.md

 3. Each hash which is found somewhere in the NAR is recorded as a runtime dependency.

 (For completeness: some derivations have multiple output paths.
-In that case, Nix will search for the hashes of all the outputs.
+In that case, Nix will search for the hashes of all the referenced outputs.
 Also, Nix will search for the hashes of source dependencies, such as our `build.sh` file.
 The authoritative definition is the [source code](https://github.com/NixOS/nix/blob/a268c0de7192188c7233bf83a4635198c360e270/src/libstore/build/local-derivation-goal.cc#L2220-L2227).)

 The snippet below shows the dependencies for `hello`.